I am a technical research writer who has experienced various vision problems resolved by specialists. I'll explain what

 A person with glaucoma needs to continue to use medication to keep the pressure under control.
 If the pressure is too high for an extended period, then blood cannot get into the optic nerve, and the nerve will die.

 The optic nerve dies from the outer edges first.
-If glaucoma is left untreated, one will notice that they are losing their site from the outer peripheral first.
+If glaucoma is left untreated, one will notice that they are losing their sight from the peripheral first.
 Then it continues to close in until one feels like they are looking through a tunnel.

-This is known as tunnel vision, literally.
+That is known as tunnel vision, literally.
 The only part of the field of vision that's left is in the center.
-If one continues without treatment then they eventually can lose that too.
+If one continues without treatment, then they eventually can lose that center view too.

 In my case, blood started flowing back in within a minute.

-Brain damage will occur due to a lack of oxygen in about four minutes without blood supplying oxygen (Source: Mayo Clinic).
+Brain damage will occur due to a lack of oxygen in about four minutes in situations where blood flow is interrupted.
+(Source: Mayo Clinic).
 This is true for the optic nerves as well.

-My doctor told me that if my pressure stayed high for just a little longer I might have had partial damage to my optic nerve.
+My doctor told me that if my eye pressure stayed high for just a little longer, I might have had partial damage to my optic nerve.

 My doctor gave me peripheral vision tests once a year for a few years after that to be sure that I was not losing peripheral vision.

 A Permanent Alternative to Eye Drops

 A year after my incident, my doctor told me about a procedure called laser iridotomy.
-He explained that this treatment is used for people with narrow-angle pigmentary glaucoma, which is the kind that I have.
+He explained that this treatment is for people with narrow-angle pigmentary glaucoma, which is the kind that I have.